 Intercollegiate Athletics

-University of Wisconsin – Madison is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-A classification.
+University of Wisconsin – Madison is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-FBS classification.
 The most popular sports played are listed below:

 - Basketball (Big Ten Conference)